chhuang-one/sqxclib/doc/SqConsole.md

 # SqConsole

-SqConsole provide command-line interface.
+SqConsole provide command-line interface (mainly for SqAppTool).
 It must use with SqCommand and SqOption.

 	Relationship of SqConsole, SqCommand, and SqOption.